 The directors are responsible for the other information.
-The other information comprises the Company Information, Commentary of Directors and the Certificate from the Secretary, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Corporate Information, Commentary of the Directors and Certificate from the Secretary, but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance or conclusion thereon.